subashsys/Fakeauth-contextApi/README.md

 ## Notes

 This is a beginner project, so the code is kept simple on purpose.
-No real backend or database is used, everything is just simulated with localStorage.
+No real backend or database is used, everything is just simulated with localStorage..